chatbot-workshop/java-messenger-watchdog/README.md

 - Your IDE (preferably IntelliJ IDEA or Eclipse)
 - Build and dependency management tool (preferably gradle)

+You should also be prepared to give Facebook some of your personal data.
+You can't create a Facebook app without revealing your mobile number.

 ## Homework before the workshop starts
 There are some things you have to do before we can start the workshop.